Lent and Holy Week

 8 and 10:15 AM

-With Palms (outdoor procession of the Palms at both services, weather permitting) with choir and an interpretive reading of the Passion of Jesus Christ at both services.
+10:15 will process with Palms outdoors, (weather permitting) with choir and there will be an interpretive reading of the Passion of Jesus Christ at both services.

 Maundy Thursday - April 2